csxuwu/csxuwu.github.io/_pages/about.md

 - Research Field includes Video based Decision System, especially focusing on the extraction of the subgoal in a trajectory.

-- Joined the Project, Highway RL, to design a novel multi-step Value Iteration method with exponential contraction rate but only linear computational complexity, which is submitted to **ICLR'2023**.

 ---

 ### Jarvis Lab (Tencent)